ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 ### Thoughts and use-cases

-- Combines the client and the server part.
 - Lots of error transitions possible, including retries.
 - Allows for incoming flowFiles from other processors
-- Fill NiFi EL support.
+- Full NiFi EL support.
 - Good for setting up an HTTP inbound endpoint in our dataflow for other processes to call

 <a name="HandlerHttpRequest"></a>